 We encourage pupils to make significant links between mathematics as a discreet subject and using their mathematical knowledge in other subjects, as well as within real life problems.

-We teach mathematics through the National Curriculum, and, new for this year, have begun to introduce Big Maths to the children.
+We teach mathematics through the National Curriculum, and, we use Big Maths across the school.
 This is a fun teaching approach that foregrounds the importance of learning key mathematical skills.
 Please use the following link to find out more about Big Maths: http://www.bigmaths.co.uk/

-Every day, children also work on their own I Can Do Maths book.
-We began this programme in January 2016 and already, as a result of daily practise, have seen a huge improvement in the children's ability to manipulate number and calculate accurately; understand mathematical vocabulary; and apply reasoning skills in problem solving.
+Every day, children in KS1 and KS2 also work on their own I Can Do Maths book.
+We began this programme in January 2016 and already, as a result of daily practice, have seen a huge improvement in the children's ability to manipulate number and calculate accurately; understand mathematical vocabulary; and apply reasoning skills in problem solving.

 Further information on I Can Do Maths can be found here:http://www.schofieldandsims.co.uk/icandomaths/